Geometric phase analysis: Principle

-Due to the complex nature of the frequential image, it can be used to calculate amplitude and phase.
+Due to the complex nature of the frequency image, it can be used to calculate amplitude and phase.
 Together with a vector of one crystallographic plane depicted in the image, the amplitude and phase can be used to generate a 2D map of d-spacing.
 If two vectors of non-parallel planes are known, the method can be used to generate maps of strain and displacement.

 Software

 In order to perform geometric phase analysis, a computer tool is needed.
 Firstly, because manual evaluation of transforms between spatial and frequential domain would be highly impractical.
 Secondly, a vector of crystallographic plane is an important input parameter and the analysis is sensitive to the accuracy of its localization.
-Therefore the accuracy and repeatability of the analysis can be increased by an automated localization of diffraction spots.
+Therefore, the accuracy and repeatability of the analysis requires precise localization of diffraction spots.